d13g0s0uz4/hacktricks/forensics/basic-forensic-methodology/pcap-inspection/README.md

 # Pcap Inspection

-{% hint style="info" %}
-A note about **PCAP** vs **PCAPNG**: there are two versions of the PCAP file format; **PCAPNG is newer and not supported by all tools**.
-You may need to convert a file from PCAPNG to PCAP using Wireshark or another compatible tool, in order to work with it in some other tools.
+*A note about **PCAP** vs **PCAPNG**: there are two versions of the PCAP file format; **PCAPNG is newer and not supported by all tools**.
+You may need to convert a file from PCAPNG to PCAP using Wireshark or another compatible tool, in order to work with it in some other tools.*
-{% endhint %}

 ## Online tools for pcaps